 ‘A horror horde of crawl-and-crush giants clawing out of the earth from mile-deep catacombs!’

-Them! is a 1954 American science-fiction horror feature film directed by Gordon Douglas (Zombies on Broadway; Spooky Hooky) based on an original story treatment by George Worthing Yates.
+Them! is a 1954 American science fiction horror film directed by Gordon Douglas (Zombies on Broadway; Spooky Hooky) based on an original story treatment by George Worthing Yates.
 It was developed into a screenplay by Ted Sherdeman and Russell Hughes for Warner Bros.
 Pictures and was produced by David Weisbart.
 The movie stars James Whitmore (The Relic), Edmund Gwenn (The Walking Dead), Joan Weldon and James Arness (The Thing from Another World).

 One of the first of the “nuclear monster” movies, and the first “big bug” film, it starts off as a simple suspense story, with police investigating mysterious disappearances and unexplainable deaths.
 The giant ants are not even seen until almost a third of the way into the film.